metaporia/dicod-docker/README.md

 NB:
 - on ubuntu/debian the apt package for dico should work.
 If not download version 2.4 of the [dico package] from GNU.
-- on macos use run `brew install dict`.
+- on macos run `brew install dict`.
 I may containerize the client as well.

 [dico package]: ftp://download.gnu.org.ua/pub/release/dico/dico-2.4.tar.gz